jackhenshaw/creditScore/README.md

-# Predicting Credit Score (WIP) - 69% accuracy
+# Predicting Credit Score (WIP) - 74% accuracy

 ## Short Description
 Looking at a dataset taken from kaggle (https://www.kaggle.com/datasets/parisrohan/credit-score-classification), can I build a ML model to accurately predict someones credit score.

 ## Current Status
-Finished cleaning up the data by filling in missing data.
+- Finished cleaning up the data by filling in missing data.
-Already I can see areas in which I have approximated missing data in maybe a suboptimal way and therefore there is potential to alter how I deal with this missing data and consequently this could improve (or make worse) my ML models but we shall see.
+  - Already I can see areas in which I have approximated missing data in maybe a suboptimal way and therefore there is potential to alter how I deal with this missing data and consequently this could improve (or make worse) my ML models but we shall see.
-Added a Neural Network using TensorFlow and have managed to achieve an accuracy of 69%.
+- Added a Neural Network (NN) using TensorFlow and have managed to achieve an accuracy of 69%.
-The plan is to now look into the models provided by Scikit-Learn and see if I can improve this score.
+- By using SMOTE (Synthetic Minority Oversampling TEchnique) I corrected for the imbalanced data set and improved the accuracy of the NN to 74%.
-I have also been made aware of SMOTE to try and correct the imbalanced dataset so I shall be giving that a go too.
+- The plan is to now look into the models provided by Scikit-Learn and see if I can improve this score.

 ## What I've learned
 - In hindsight, if I had spent a bit more time observing why a large proportion of the numerical columns were not in fact numerical I could have saved myself some time by writing a more generic function to correct this.